InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 ### Requirements: Level 3 - Validated

-Patterns of level 3 are stored in the directory [/patterns/3-validated](../patterns/3-validated/).

 - Validation requirements:
-  - Is validated by at least three known instances
+  - Is validated by at least 3 (three) known instances
   - Considers all known instances to the best knowledge of the working group
   - Community agreement (via lazy consensus of trusted committers) on correctness of contents